EliasBN/todo/guides/backend.md

 4. OPTIONAL: Setup postgres database using sequalize (Taken from this tutorial: https://scotch.io/tutorials/getting-started-with-node-express-and-postgres-using-sequelize)

-  LIST TABLE
+  This will create the table containing the different lists.

    `$ sequelize model:create --name Todo --attributes title:string`

-  TODOITEM TABLE
+  This will create a table which contains each todoitem, residing in the different lists.
-   `$sequelize model:create --name TodoItem --attributes content:string,complete:boolean`
+   `$ sequelize model:create --name TodoItem --attributes content:string,complete:boolean`

 5. Start the application with npm start
    `$ npm start:dev` This will run the development server referenced above

 6. Visit localhost:8000 to see the result.

 # How it's built